nodejitsu/handbook/chapters/faq.md

 ## "How can I point my custom domain to my nodejitsu app?"

 Yes!
-For directions on how to set up a custom domain with Nodejitsu, [go here](http://dns.nodejitsu.com).
+For directions on how to set up a custom domain with Nodejitsu, check out <http://dns.nodejitsu.com>.

 ## "How can I turn off the require-analyzer in jitsu?
 I want to manage my own dependencies!"